Who We Are

 Curiosity evolved into an obsession focused on addressing one of the most significant environmental and public health problems facing the scientific community today.

-Years ago, James, Noah, and Jon embarked on the physician-scientist training path with the hopes of having a career marked by large scale change.
+Years ago, James and Noah embarked on the physician-scientist training path with the hopes of having a career marked by large scale change.
 Today, they are operating as the three co-founders of Polycarbin and aim to remedy the global biomedical plastic crisis.

-With 20 years of combined laboratory experience, James, Noah, and Jon know how scientists work and how this plastic waste is produced.
-With their proprietary software-enabled platform that promotes durable behavior change, James, Noah, and Jon aim to make single-use scientific plastics a thing of the past.
+With 14 years of combined laboratory experience, James and Noah know how scientists work and how this plastic waste is produced.
+With their proprietary software-enabled platform that promotes durable behavior change James and Noah aim to make single-use scientific plastics a thing of the past.